Th3Wall/Fakeflix/README.md

 Each row represents a movie/series category: you can click on it and you will be redirected to the selected category, a page that loads thousands of movies with an infinite scroll.
 You can also navigate to the movies page, series page, new & popular page (that contains the upcoming movies/series and the most popular ones) or you can navigate to your favorites page.<br/>
 You can add/remove movies/series through the plus and minus buttons that you can find hovering each poster or opening a single movie's detail modal.
 If you click on the play button you can enjoy a custom CSS-only play animation with Fakeflix's brand name.<br/>
 You have also the option to search through TMDd's catalogue using the search functionality inside the fixed navbar: you can search by movie name, actor or movie director.<br/><br/>
-Go try it and please let me know if enjoyed it with a ⭐️, I would appreciate it a lot.
+Go try it and please let me know if you enjoyed it with a ⭐️, I would appreciate it a lot.
 <br/>

 ## ▶️ Demo